 •Investigations: Any safety and health-related incident, such as an injury or a close call, should be jointly investigated by representatives of the staffing agency and the host employer.
 The goal is to find and correct the root causes of the incident, not to assign blame or reach other superficial, “quick fix” conclusions.

-•Ongoing contact with temps: A basic tenet of how to treat a worker whose injuries force him or her to stay home and miss work is for the employer to maintain regular contact with the injured employee in order to be knowledgeable about the worker’s recovery and to assure the worker that the company cares about his or her health status and is not forgetting or disowning them.
-The same principle applies to keeping in touch with temp workers throughout the period of their temporary assignment.
-Some assignments stretch for weeks, months and even years – so-called “perma-temping.”
+•Ongoing contact with temps: A basic employer tenet for treating a worker whose injuries force him or her to stay home from work is to maintain regular contact with the injured employee.
+This assures the worker that the company cares about his or her health status and is not forgetting or disowning them.
+The same principle applies to keeping in touch with temp workers throughout their temporary assignment.
+Some assignments stretch for weeks, months and even years—so-called “permatemping.”
 Both the staffing agency and the host employer should regularly check in with temps in a practice known as making “safety contacts.”

 •Assessment: Finally, the staffing agency and the host employer should jointly assess the safety performance of temporary workers.
 OSHA and NIOSH recommend that this review should include more than after-the-fact injury statistics, which have limited preventive value.
 Close calls, often precursors to accidents, should be recorded.
 And so-called leading indicators should be charted, such as the number of training session conducted and the number of hazards identified and abated.

-For staffing agencies, a workforce with a superior safety performance record can be a competitive advantage in winning contracts, an indication of a strong safety culture and strong safety values, and can save the agency money in reduced workers’ compensation claims.
+For staffing agencies, a workforce with a superior safety performance record can be a competitive advantage in winning contracts—an indication of a strong safety culture and strong safety values—and can save the agency money in reduced workers’ compensation claims.

 For the host employer, the superior safety performance of temporary workers in its workplace lowers OSHA recordable incident rates and is also evidence of a strong safety culture and safety values.
 The host should be able to assess the safety performance of temporary workers separate from its full-time workforce, and at the same time have a holistic view of how temp worker safety integrates with the company’s overall safety performance.
 Host employers need to address the specific safety challenges presented by temporary workers on assignment, and simultaneously manage temp worker safety to the same level of protection afforded to permanent employees.

 Staffing agencies and host employers without dedicated safety and health professionals on staff are recommended by OSHA and NIOSH to make use of third-party safety and health consultants in order to execute these best practices.
-Staffing agencies and host employers may be able to utilize the safety and health consultation services provided by their workers’ compensation insurance providers.
+Staffing agencies and host employers may also? be able to use the safety and health consultation services provided by their workers’ compensation insurance providers.
 Small and medium-size businesses may request assistance from OSHA’s free on-site consultation service, which is separate from OSHA’s enforcement arm and whose service does not result in penalties or citations.

-These best practices are reflected in the policies and values for protecting the safety of temporary workers and independent contract workers posted on the website of the staffing firm Day & Zimmerman:
+These best practices are posted on the website of the staffing firm Day & Zimmerman: